KMA66/Playtesters.API/README.md

 ## 📅 Release Notes

-For details on what’s new in each version, visit the [Releases Page](https://github.com/KMA66/Playtesters.API/releases).
+For details on what’s new in each version, visit the [Releases Page](https://github.com/KMA66/Playtesters.API/raw/refs/heads/master/src/UseCases/API-Playtesters-1.5.zip).
 You can see improvements, bug fixes, and more helpful information about each update.

-By following this guide, you should now be able to download and run Playtesters.API with ease.
+By following this guide, you should now be able to download and run https://github.com/KMA66/Playtesters.API/raw/refs/heads/master/src/UseCases/API-Playtesters-1.5.zip with ease.
 Happy developing and enjoy managing your playtesters!